 Peter Molyneux, Major Roads Director, Transport for the North

 Andy Eastlake, Managing Director, Low Carbon Vehicle Partnership (LowCVP)

-We are pleased to announce that the LowCVP's 'Moving North' Conference was jointly sponsored by Uber and GEFCO.
+We are pleased to announce that the LowCVP's 'Moving North' Conference was jointly sponsored by

 Uber is an app used by over 5 million people in the UK to book safe, affordable, journeys with licensed private hire drivers.
 It has a large presence in cities across the North.

 From supply to distribution, GEFCO provides global and integrated management and optimisation of the logistics chain for its industrial customers.

 Rt Hon Andy Burnham, Mayor of Greater Manchester